 In our opinion the part of the Staff Report to be audited has been properly prepared in accordance with the National Health Service Act 2006 and the Accounts Directions issued thereunder.
-ABOUT LONDON Ambulance service CORONAVIRUS

 Opinion on Other Information

 In our opinion, the Other Information for the financial year for which the financial statements are prepared is consistent with the financial statements.